2023: The Good, The Bad, The Surprising, & The Disappointing

 The Last of Us (Season 1)

-Yes, video game adaptations can be good, great even.
-Turns out all you have to do is be faithful to the source material, who knew?!
-But what propelled The Last of Us even further was how it managed to appeal to everyone, you do not have to be a fan of the game, or zombies, to appreciate how good it is.
+Yes, video game adaptations can be good—great, even.
+Who knew all it really takes is staying faithful to the source material?
+What truly sets The Last of Us apart, though, is how effortlessly it appeals to everyone.
+You don’t need to be a fan of the game, or even of zombies, to appreciate just how well-crafted this show is.

 Honorable Mention